fonyango/MayOfCode/README.md

 implement your own version of the shuffle function.

 It was so exciting to successfully find a solution to the exercises.

+___

+#### Day Two: Monday, 3rd May 2021

+I was excited to get to the second day by working on some 4 exercises.
+It involved creating short python functions that can peform the following:

+- use Python’s list comprehension syntax to produce the list [ a , b , c , ..., z ], but without having to type all 26 such characters literally.
+- get parameters should be sent to the range constructor, to produce a range with values 8, 6, 4, 2, 0, −2, −4, −6, −8?
+- get parameters should be sent to the range constructor, to produce a range with values 50, 60, 70, 80?
+- use Python’s list comprehension syntax to produce the list [1, 2, 4, 8, 16, 32, 64, 128, 256].

+A good day indeed.
+Comprehension syntax is very convinient.